-Block-out: An emulsion like chemical that is used to cover pin holes and to block out any area of the screen that you do not want ink to pass through.
+Block-out: An emulsion-like liquid that is used to fill in pin holes and to block out any area of the screen that you do not want ink to pass through.
+There are two types: normal for plastisol inks and water-resistant for water-based inks.

 Coating: The process of applying direct emulsion to a screen.

-Curable Reducer: An additive to plastisol ink to decrease viscosity.
+Curable Reducer: A liquid ink, added to plastisol ink, to quickly reduce viscosity.

-Cure: The process of using heat to completely fuse plastisol ink.
-Technically incorrect term for “drying” ink.
+Cure: The process of using heat to completely fuse (cure) ink.

 Degrease: The process of washing a screen with a cleaning solution to remove all traces of dirt and oils prior to coating with emulsion.

-Dehaze: using a caustic cleaning agent to remove ghosted images from a screen.
+Dehaze: A more aggressive cleaning agent to remove ghost images and emulsion haze from a screen.

-Discharge inks: Used to print lighter colors onto dark background fabrics, they work by removing the dye in the garment leaving a much softer texture.
-They can be tinted with color pigments but exact colors are difficult to control.
+Discharge Ink: Works by removing the dye in the garment (needs a discharge activation powder) and creates a very soft-hand print.
+Discharge Base can be tinted with color pigments, but exact colors can be difficult to control.

-DPI: Dots per inch, is a measure of spatial printing or video dot density, in particular the number of individual dots that can be placed in a line within the span of 1 inch (2.54 cm).
+DPI: Dots per inch, a measure of spatial printing or video dot density, in particular the number of individual dots that can be placed in a line within the span of 1 inch (2.54 cm).
+The higher DPI, the higher resolution.

-Durometer: Unit of measurement used to describe the “hardness” of rubber.
-In screen printing, durometer relates to the “hardness” of a squeegee blade.
+Durometer: Unit of measurement used to describe the “hardness” of squeegee material.
+The lower the number, the softer it is.

-Emulsion: Photosensitive chemical in either liquid, roll or sheet form that is applied to a screen and used for the purpose of making a stencil.
+Emulsion: Light sensitive chemical in either liquid or sheet form that is applied to a screen and used for the purpose of making a stencil.
+Only used in a darkroom.

-Flocking: Consists of a glue printed onto the fabric and then foil or flock (or other special effect) material is applied for a mirror finish or a velvet touch.
+Flocking: A print process consisting of a plastisol glue printed onto the fabric and then flock material is applied (while on the press) for a velvet touch.

-Four-Color Process: Also known as CMYK or Full Color Process.
-A printing technique utilizing four ink colors (Cyan, Yellow, Magenta and Black) to print the entire color spectrum.
+Four-Color Process: Also known as CMYK.
+A printing technique utilizing four ink colors (cyan, yellow, magenta, and black) to print as many colors as possible with these colors.

 Halftone: A color or grayscale image that has been converted into a series of large and small dots.

 Halftone Dot Types: Shapes of halftone dots.
-An elliptical dot is the ideal dot shape for screen printing.
-Round, square and diamond shaped dots are also used.
+Round is the most common dot type selected, but square, elliptical, line and diamond shaped dots can also be used.

 Infrared: Specific energy wavelengths which produce heat.
 IR radiation is typically used to develop the heat in a heating element of a flash cure unit or electrical textile dryer.

 Mesh Count: The number of threads in one square inch of screen fabric, measured in both directions.
-The lower the number, the coarser the mesh and the larger the screen opening.
+The lower the number, the thicker the mesh and the larger the screen opening.
+The higher the number, the finer the thread and the smaller the screen opening.

 Pinholes: Unwanted tiny specs that appear in the stencil after exposure.